wvirany/mini_projects/README.md

 # stat_learning
-A collection of mini statistical learning projects
+A collection of mini projects